Zemanta/engineering-at-zemanta/1-Services.md

 * we don't do private forks, just push branches directly to our original remotes and base your pull requests off of them

+## 5. Circle CI

+For every `git push` we run a build on Circle CI, the status of the build is propagated back to github via [status checks](https://github.com/blog/1935-see-results-from-all-pull-request-status-checks) on every pull request (i.e. this let's the code reviewer know that the pull request breaks the build).

+A successful build on `master` branch is also a prerequisite for most of our deployment procedures.

+You can access Circle CI via github OAuth.